Piling Mat: Design Process & Specifications

 The importance of piling mat design

 Piling rigs are tall, heavy machines that are, by their very nature, potentially unstable on a sloping surface.
-It’s therefore important that they have a strong piling mat to support them, especially when working over ground that is relatively weak.
-Without a sufficiently stable piling mat, the ground beneath the piling rig may undergo excessive and uneven settlement, with potentially catastrophic consequences for the rig and the workforce.
+It’s therefore important that they have a strong piling mat to support them, especially when working over relatively weak ground.
+Without a sufficiently stable piling mat, the ground beneath the piling rig may undergo excessive and uneven settlement of soil, with potentially catastrophic consequences for the rig and the workforce.

 Piling mat specifications